Imleria badia: Similar species

-Ecology, distribution and habitat
+Distribution and habitat

 The mushrooms often appear in huge numbers, allowing for large collections.

-Although the bay bolete is predominantly a mycorrhizal species, it does have some saprophytic tendencies and may be able to use this lifestyle in certain circumstances.
-The ectomycorrhizae formed between I. badia and spruce (Picea abies) have active hyphal sheaths and a higher potential to store nitrogen, phosphorus, potassium, magnesium, iron, and zinc than other mycorrhizal types, indicating the fungus is well adapted to acidic stands and its mycorrhizae are very efficient in uptake and storage of macronutrients.
-Mycorrhizae with Monterey pine (Pinus radiata) have also been described.

 The bay bolete is common in coniferous and less commonly mixed woodlands in Europe, from the British Isles, where it is abundant throughout from August to November, east to the Black Sea Region in Turkey.
 In Asia, the species has been recorded from Jordan mainland China, and Taiwan.
 The North American distribution extends from eastern Canada west to Minnesota and south to North Carolina, where the mushroom fruits from July to November.
 It also grows in central Mexico.
 The variety B. b. macrostipitatus is found from eastern Canada south to Maine and New York state, while variety B. b. glaber is known from the Atlantic Maritime Ecozone of eastern Canada.

 Fruit bodies appear singly or scattered on the ground, or on decaying tree stumps, and can be well hidden by pine needles and ferns.
 Fruiting tends to peak three or four days after rain during warm weather.
 They can be prolific, especially in highland areas that are humid and shady.
-It is commonly found under white pine, spruce, and hemlock, and also occurs under deciduous trees, especially beech.
+The species is commonly found under white pine, spruce, and hemlock, and also occurs under deciduous trees, especially beech.
 It can also occur in grassy or mossy areas at or near forest margins; Italian restaurateur and cook Antonio Carluccio recalled picking them in the grounds of Blenheim Palace.
 It does not occur on calcareous (chalky) soils.

+Ecology

+Although the bay bolete is predominantly a mycorrhizal species, it has some saprophytic tendencies it may be able to use in certain circumstances.
+The ectomycorrhizae formed between I. badia and spruce (Picea abies) have active hyphal sheaths and a higher potential to store nitrogen, phosphorus, potassium, magnesium, iron, and zinc than other mycorrhizal types, indicating the fungus is well adapted to acidic stands and its mycorrhizae are very efficient in uptake and storage of macronutrients.
+Mycorrhizae with Monterey pine (Pinus radiata) have also been described.

 I. badia fruit bodies are less affected by insects than other boletes.
 Orbatid mites such as Carabodes femoralis, Nothrus silvestris and Oribatula tibialis eat them, as do squirrels.
 Several microbial pathogens can damage the fruit bodies, and have had an effect on populations in China, including soft rot caused by Pseudomonas aeruginosa, and black mould caused by Mucor, Sepedonium, Paecilomyces, and Diasporangium species.